muratk3n/thirdwave/en/tweets/2020/week29a.md

 ---

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">32,000 people in New York have died <a href="https://t.co/KMbmOpRo8c">https://t.co/KMbmOpRo8c</a></p>&mdash; Georgia (@nationalparke) <a href="https://twitter.com/nationalparke/status/1281677788571930626?ref_src=twsrc%5Etfw">July 10, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 ---

+Blueberry is healthy eh?
+The study sounds legit.

+"For the study, researchers asked a group of overweight and obese adults between 50 and 75 years old to either consume one cup of freeze-dried blueberry powder, one placebo that looked like a blueberry, or a mix that was half freeze-dried blueberry powder and half placebo once per day for six months, Sharecare.com reports.
+In the end, those who ate a full cup of blueberries per day “had less arterial stiffness, improved vascular function,” and a higher “good” cholesterol level than those who either ate fewer or no blueberries at all"

+---